Todd Garrity, L.Ac

 Prior to seeking a career in healthcare, I earned a BA in journalism and worked as a reporter for newspapers and magazines across the country.
 After many years of constant computer use, I developed wrist bone pain and mobility issues similar to carpal tunnel syndrome.
 I opted for surgery, which unfortunately worsened my pain and further limited movement in my hand.
-Following surgery, I started seeing an acupuncturist on a regular basis as a last resort—not knowing if I would ever regain full use of my hand.
+Following surgery, I started seeing an acupuncturist regularly as a last resort—not knowing if I would ever regain full use of my hand.

-After facing what I thought would be a lifetime of pain, I gradually started to regain movement and dexterity in my hand.
+After facing what I thought would be a lifetime of pain, I gradually regained movement and dexterity in my hand.
 I continued the treatments weekly and left any skepticism I had about acupuncture behind.
 I practiced writing every day and could clearly see in my journal that progress was happening.
 After only three months, I had full function of my hand, no pain, and I could write legibly again!

 I graduated in 2010 with my Master’s Degree in Acupuncture and Oriental Medicine and Bachelor’s of Health Sciences from the Atlantic Institute of Oriental Medicine in Fort Lauderdale, Florida.
 My academic and clinical education included a solid foundation in the theories and practices of Traditional Chinese Medicine, which was well balanced with education in medical acupuncture, health sciences, and the western understanding of the human body.

 In addition to extensive study in Traditional Chinese Medicine, I am trained in Reiki, BodyTalk, and studied with a shaman in Peru to learn how to tap in and assist patients in releasing emotional and spiritual blockages that often accompany serious medical conditions.